 Our aim is to provide long-term and short-term counselling therapy in a safe and confidential environment, within our individual practice locations in the City of London, Bromley, Orpington and Southeast London.

-Sharon Palmer (Director) BA (Hons) MBACP Dip (Humanistic Integrative (CBT) Counsellor) Clinical Supervisor has worked strategically, on building this practice, with the vision and goal of providing an effectual and prosperous counselling service, to meet the needs of clients who are seeking to talk with someone, about their problems and issues.
+Sharon Palmer (Director) BA (Hons) MBACP (Humanistic Integrative (CBT) Counsellor) & Clinical Supervisor has worked strategically, on building this practice, with the vision and goal of providing an effectual and prosperous counselling service, to meet the needs of clients who are seeking to talk with someone, about their problems and issues.

-Evidently, clients find that by talking through emotional, psychological, or mental issues, with someone who is qualified and willing to listen with impartial ears, helps them to release anger, stress, depression and or pain.
+Evidently, clients find that by talking through emotional, psychological, or mental issues, with someone who is qualified and willing to listen with impartial ears, help them to release anger, stress, depression and or pain.
 Therefore, sharing through expressions of emotions is one way of feeling better about oneself, as it helps to raise awareness, build self-confidence and increase self-esteem.